 Regulations from the CEQ direct agencies to involve the public in preparing and implementing their NEPA procedures.
-All public involvement and agency correspondence materials will be added to Appendix B as they occur.
+All public involvement and agency correspondence materials are included in Appendix B.

-The Navy will publish a Notice of Availability for the Draft EA for three consecutive days in the Capital Gazette.
-The notice will describe the Proposed Action, solicit public comments on the Draft EA, provide dates of the public comment period, and announce where a copy of the EA is available for review.
+The Navy published a Notice of Availability for the Draft EA for three consecutive days in the Capital Gazette, beginning June 26, 2020.
+The notice described the Proposed Action, solicited public comments on the Draft EA, provided dates of the public comment period (i.e., June 26-July 26, 2020), and announced the Draft EA was available for review at

-The Navy will coordinate or consult with agencies associated with the EA including the U.S. Fish and Wildlife Service (USFWS), National Marine Fisheries Service, Maryland Department of the Environment (MDE), Maryland Department of Natural Resources (MDNR), Maryland Department of Transportation, Maryland Historical Trust (MHT), Maryland Department of Planning (Maryland State Clearinghouse), and U.S. Army Corps of Engineers (USACE) regarding the Proposed Action.
-In addition, a Federal Consistency Determination will be submitted to MDE.
+The Navy coordinated or consulted with the U.S. Fish and Wildlife Service (USFWS), National Marine Fisheries Service, Maryland Department of the Environment (MDE), Maryland Department of Natural Resources (MDNR), Maryland Department of Transportation, Maryland Historical Trust (MHT), Maryland Department of Planning (Maryland State Clearinghouse), and U.S. Army Corps of Engineers (USACE) regarding the Proposed Action.
+In addition, a Federal Consistency Determination was submitted to MDE.
+Results of consultations are also summarized in more detail with applicable resources in the analysis.